laboon/infsci2955/deliverables/deliverable4/deliverable4.md

 For the summary, describe how you profiled the application and determined the method to refactor, and explain how you did so.
 Additionally, explain how you refactored the method and how you chose what to unit test.
 Finally, explain any challenges that arose in the process.

 After this, include screenshots of VisualVM (or another profiler, if you use that) both before and after the refactor.
 These screenshots should include the relevant sections that let you see what method to refactor.

-Finally, issue the changes that you made as a PR against my local repo.
-Remember that you will need to do all of your work in a separate branch for this to work correctly!
-You shouldn't be doing work on the master branch, anyways.

 You will need to install VisualVM (or some other Java profiler, if you prefer) in order to complete this project.
 Instructions for installing the VisualVM plug-in into Eclipse are here: http://visualvm.java.net/eclipse-launcher.html